agustinaarroyuelo/agustinaarroyuelo.github.io/_posts/2018-07-06-second evaluation.markdown

 Results are not quite perfect yet, but they are looking good so far.
 How to provide a simulator/emulator environment with PyMC3 is one of the main challenges left.

-Here is a link to my smcabc branch, in case you want to take a look at the [source code](https://github.com/agustinaarroyuelo/pymc3/tree/smcabc) :)
+Here is a link to my SMC-ABC branch, in case you want to take a look at the [source code](https://github.com/agustinaarroyuelo/pymc3/tree/smcabc) :)